You spent days typing away, pouring your experience, knowledge, and wisdom into your manuscript – and your self-help book is (almost) finished!

 Since then, they pivoted to one of the most successful publishing companies that create titles in self-help and psychology, health and wellness, spirituality, inspiration, women’s and men’s issues, relationships, family, teens and children, memoirs, mind/body/spirit integration, and gift books.

 You can send your submission via email or deliver a hard copy to their address.
-Make sure to include your author information, marketing info (with a book summary, target audience, competing titles and what sets you apart, and the ways you intend to promote the book), and a sample of your manuscript including a detailed outline, table of contents, the introduction, and two sample chapters.
+Include your author information, marketing info (with a book summary, target audience, competing titles and what sets you apart, and the ways you intend to promote the book), and a sample of your manuscript including a detailed outline, table of contents, the introduction, and two sample chapters.

-Make sure that your manuscript is all original and plagiarism-free.
-This criterion, of course, applies to all the publishing house that appears in this list.
+Make sure that your manuscript is original and plagiarism-free.
+This criterion, of course, applies to all the publishing houses that appear in this list.

 Email: Editorial@hcibooks.com